 Please sign up if you're keen!
 This is going to be an adventure of a lifetime.

 Here's a link to my trip proposal.
-Note that many changes to the original plan have occurred since I submitted this proposal: I have decided to go with a local guide (adding around $250 to the price), and also flying into Leh instead of approaching by bus (around $100-$150 more than the bus route).
+Note that many changes to the original plan have occurred since I submitted this proposal: I have decided to go with a local guide (adding around $250 per person your expenditure,assuming that 6 of us go.
+It'll cost more if less of us go.), and also flying into Leh instead of approaching by bus (around $100-$150 more than the bus route).
 Also, there have been changes to the route I outlined in my proposal.
 We will be starting the walk from Lingshed instead ( they are building a road there and the road has been built up to Lingshed).
 To extend the length of the walk (since we are cutting out the walk from Lamayuru to Lingshed), we are going to do some side trips off the main track (I'm still in the process of deciding on the specifics of these side trips, through discussion with our guide).
 There's still a lot more planning left to do!!!

 *also the dates listed in the trip description are not concrete.
 All I know is that the trip will occur during the university's winter break of 2020.
 I will decide the exact start and end day later on.